VilleSalonen/laputin/README.md

 Laputin can be used to organize them into easily searchable and taggable collections.
 More info and better described use cases coming soon!

+(Laputin as a name comes from a Finnish word lappu which means tag in English.
+Also this name is close to Action Man type of a president who is very efficient in organizing things.)

 Technical Details
 -----------------
 Technically Laputin is implemented in two parts: